Choosing the right course

 Not at the stage – All our workshops are delivered online.

-Not a problem.
-We understand that everyone has their own life and commitments.
+Not a problem – we understand.
 Please let us know if you are unable to attend and check our workshops calendar, if you wish to attend any of the future upcoming workshops.

 Registration fees are by Koha/Donations (to support and acknowledge our work).
 FDSS is a (not for profit) community organisation and a registered charitable trust.